microsoft/semantic-kernel/docs/decisions/0051-dotnet-azure-model-as-a-service.md

 Currently is known that the first version of the client SDK will only support: `Chat Completion` and `Text Embedding Generation` and `Image Embedding Generation` with `TextToImage Generation` planned.

-There are no current plans to support `Text Completion`.
+There are no current plans to support `Text Generation` modality.

 ## AI Connector